glennjones/microformat-shiv/examples/README.md

 ```sh
 jpm xpi
  ```
-Once built you can drag the file into Firefox to intall it
+Once built you can drag the file into Firefox to install it.

 ### Opera

 <img src="http://microformatshiv.com/images/opera-ext.png" />

-They’re only a couple of steps to installing the browser extension example for Opera:
+There are a couple of steps to install the example for Opera:

 * First download this GitHub repo to your local hard drive